Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 With crisp white linen, antique touches and soft candlelight, the space feels made for long lunches, celebratory dinners and everything in between.
 The menu, created by Head Chef Stevie Philip and Chef Director Ben Tish, blends classic French training with bold seasonal flavours, finished with just the right touch of tableside theatre.

-To mark the launch, we sat down with Stevie and Ben to talk about the inspiration behind Alfie’s and what guests can expect from the experience upstairs.
+To mark the launch, we sat down with Stevie and Ben to talk about the inspiration behind Alf’s and what guests can expect from the experience upstairs.

 Image

 1. Let’s start from the beginning.
-What was the inspiration behind the menu at Alfie’s?
+What was the inspiration behind the menu at Alf’s?

 Stevie: The inspiration really comes from my background, where I’m from and the training I’ve had over the past ten years in London.
 I’ve mostly worked in French kitchens and was trained by French chefs, so that classic foundation has definitely shaped the way I cook.